mystyriarious/multipronouns/README.md

 * `$mc_s`, `$mc_es`, and `$mc_ies` are used to suffix verbs accordingly if they are singular or plural.
 For example, walk -> walks (`$mc_s`), watch -> watches (`$mc_es`), and study -> studies (`$mc_ies`).
 * You can switch between past and present tense using $mc_is vs. $mc_was.
 * You can switch between has (singular) vs. have (plural) using $mc_has.

+# `<<removeGender>>`
+Syntax: `<<removeGender they>>`

+Argument: `they`, string.
+MUST be an element from the array variable `$arr_they`.

+This macro will remove a set of pronouns and all the pronouns associated with it.
+This means if `<<removeGender "they">` was run, the entire set of pronouns — they/them/their/theirs/themself — will be deleted.

+**Warning:** If for some reason a set of pronouns has a same "they" but vary in them/their/theirs/themself, this macro will delete the FIRST instance of "they" and their associated pronouns from the list of pronouns.

+For example, the player has the following set of pronouns:

+* they/fem/faer/faers/faeself
+* they/them/their/theirs/themself

+With the first set of pronouns being added first, then when <<removeGender "they">> is run, then it will delete they/fem/faer/faers/faeself, NOT they/them/their/theirs/themself.

 # `?mcthey, ?mcthem, ?mctheir, ?mctheirs, ?mcthemself, ?mctheyre`
 When these are referenced or used, `?mcthey` will randomly take from the sets of pronouns set by the `<<gender>>` macro for the player, and display them.
 For example, if the pronouns include she/her and they/them, then `?mcthey` will either display "she" or "they", `?mcthem` will either display "her" or "them", and so on.